Windows of Capitol HillPosted on January 22

 "Even at the United Nations, where legend has it that the building was designed so that there could be no corner offices, the expanse of glass in individual offices is said to be a dead giveaway as to rank.
 Five windows are excellent, one window not so great."

 Recently I was honored to speak at the National Institute of Building Sciences (NIBS) Conference held here in Washington, D.C.
 On the day I made my presentation, they were hosting a symposium with the theme, "Fenestration: A World of Change."

-For those of you who are not architects or engineers (which I am sure is many of you), fenestration is the design and placement of the windows in a building.
+For those of you who are not architects or engineers, fenestration is the design and placement of the windows in a building.
 With more than 30 buildings in our care, the AOC is responsible for almost 600,000 square feet of windows.

 This includes skylights, floor-to-ceiling windows, and windows that are over 100 years old.
 We take great care of all of these windows for preservation reasons, as well as for sustainability reasons.

 The Cannon House Office Building, completed in 1908, still has its original yellow pine windows, made from old-growth forests.
 This type of wood contains a high amount of resin, which resists rot and weathers better.
 When the building undergoes a top-to-bottom renewal in the future, the plan is to preserve as much as possible of the original windows, instead of replacing them.